-Wages, salaries, and tips - By law, your employer must send you a Form W-2 that shows how much you were paid for:
+Wages, salaries, and tips -- By law, your employer must send you a W-2 that shows how much you were paid in:

 Severance pay, taxable in year paid

 Extra cash - The IRS considers extra money you make for side jobs as self-employment income.
-Report this income on Schedule C. If you make more than $400 from your side job, also file a Schedule SE and pay Social Security and Medicare taxes on the income.
+Report this income on Schedule C. You might make more than $400 from your side job.
+If so, also file a Schedule SE and pay Social Security and Medicare taxes on the income.

-Alimony received - If you get alimony as a result of a divorce decree or separation agreement, the payments you receive are fully taxable.
+Alimony received -- You might get alimony as a result of a divorce decree or separation agreement.
+If so, the payments you receive are fully taxable.
 If you paid alimony during the year, you can deduct it even if you don't itemize deductions.

-Jury-duty pay - Though jury-duty payments are taxable, you can deduct any part of the payment you give to your employer in exchange for continuing your salary.
+Jury-duty pay -- Jury-duty payments are taxable.
+However, you can deduct any part of the payment you give to your employer in exchange for continuing your salary.

-Pension and annuity payments - Though pension and annuity payments are taxed, a portion of the payment might be tax-free.
+Pension and annuity payments -- Pension and annuity payments are taxed.
+However, a portion might be tax-free.
 Ex: After-tax contributions to an annuity are considered tax-free when withdrawn.

-However, gifts of property that you receive in recognition of your length of service or for a safety achievement are tax-free (Ex: a gold watch).
+However, gifts of property you receive for your length of service or other achievement are tax-free (Ex: a gold watch).
 The tax-free amount is limited to your employer's cost.
-Also, the gift’s value can't be more than $1,600 .
+Also, the gift’s value can't be more than $1,600.

-Barter - The fair market value of property or services you receive or provide in exchange for work done is taxable income.
-Report this income on Schedule C. However, you can use another form or schedule if you barter property items instead of services.
+Barter -- The fair market value (FMV) of property or services you receive or provide in exchange for work done is taxable income.
+Report this income on Schedule C. You can use another form or schedule if you barter property items instead of services.

 If you're a member of a barter exchange, you should receive a Form 1099-B. This shows the fair market value of all property and services you traded during the year.